mluu921/personal_website/content/home/about.md

 # Biography

-Michael Luu, MPH, is a research biostatistician at the Samuel Oschin Comprehensive Cancer Institute.
-Luu received his master’s in public health with an emphasis in biostatistics and epidemiology at the University of Southern California in 2015.
-He is a proficient R programmer who was also trained in SAS, STATA and SPSS.
-His experience involves survival analysis, predictive modeling and data visualizations, among other areas.
+I am currently a research biostatistician at the Samuel Oschin Comprehensive Cancer Institute.
+I received my master’s in public health with an emphasis in biostatistics and epidemiology at the University of Southern California in 2015.
+I am a proficient R programmer who was also trained in SAS, STATA and SPSS.
+My experience involves survival analysis, predictive modeling and data visualizations.
 Current and past projects involve analysis of large national inpatient databases such as the National Cancer Database, SEER-Medicare from the National Cancer Institute, Healthcare Cost and Utilization Project, California’s Office of Statewide Health Planning and Development and Pediatrics Health Information Systems.
-Before joining Cedars-Sinai in 2016, he served as a biostatistician at Children’s Hospital Los Angeles for the Division of Neonatology and Department of Anesthesia Critical Care Medicine.
+Before joining Cedars-Sinai in 2016, I served as a biostatistician at Children’s Hospital Los Angeles for the Division of Neonatology and Department of Anesthesia Critical Care Medicine.